FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/contracts_to_java.md

 |               |-- HelloWorld.java # Solidity Compiled HelloWorld Java File
 ```

-The 'org / com / fisco /' package path directory is generated in the Java directory。The Java contract file 'HelloWorld.java' will be generated in the package path directory.。where 'HelloWorld.java' is the Java contract file required by the Java application。
+The 'org / com / fisco /' package path directory is generated in the Java directory。The Java contract file 'HelloWorld.java' will be generated in the package path directory。where 'HelloWorld.java' is the Java contract file required by the Java application。

-## 4. The generated Java file code structure.
+## 4. The generated Java file code structure

 The following takes the generated interface list of 'HelloWorld.java' as an example to briefly explain the code structure。